srawlins/gnu_mpc/manual.md

 & & MPC.new(\textit{str}, \textit{base = 0}) $\rightarrow$ \textit{integer} \\
 \cmidrule(r){2-3}
 & \multicolumn{2}{p{\defnwidth}}{
-  This method creates a new `MPC` integer.
+  This method creates a new \texttt{MPC} integer.
 It typically takes one optional argument for the value of the integer.
 This argument can be one of several classes.
 If the first argument is a String, then a second argument, the base, may be optionally supplied.
   Here are some examples:\newline